bpringe/bpringe/README.md

   - [Calva](https://github.com/BetterThanTomorrow/calva), as a primary maintainer.
 I work closely with the creator of Calva, Peter Strömberg.

   - SimpleFi, a personal finance application idea of mine, built with Clojure and ClojureScript, using pedestal, re-frame, and postgresql.
-(Not yet released, and a bit of a hobby and learning project, but may turn it into more.)
+(A bit of a hobby and learning project, but may turn it into more.)

   - Learning the [Kappa Architecture](https://milinda.pathirage.org/kappa-architecture.com/), a potentially better way to build information systems.
 Specifically, learning Kafka and Kafka Streams for building event-driven systems using CQRS and event sourcing.